riklewis/php-include-html/README.md

 Description
 ===========

-Scan PHP files in Gulp and process include statements to include HTML snippets
+Scan PHP files in Gulp and process include and require statements to inline HTML snippets.

 Requirements